mockery/mockery/README.markdown

 Used with an expectation so that when a matching method is called, one can also cause a mock object's public property to be set to a specified value.

+    passthru()

+Tells the expectation to bypass a return queue and instead call the real method of the class that was mocked and return the result.
+Basically, it allows expectation matching and call count validation to be applied against real methods while still calling the real class method with the expected arguments.

     zeroOrMoreTimes()

 Declares that the expected method may be called zero or more times.
 This is